edgedb/edgedb/docs/guides/auth/built_in_ui.rst

 :edb-alt-title: Integrating Gel Auth's built-in UI

-To use the built-in UI for EdgeDB Auth, enable the built-in Auth UI by clicking the "Enable UI" button under "Login UI" in the configuration section of the EdgeDB UI.
+To use the built-in UI for Gel Auth, enable the built-in Auth UI by clicking the "Enable UI" button under "Login UI" in the configuration section of the EdgeDB UI.
 Set these configuration values:

--  ``redirect_to``: Once the authentication flow is complete, EdgeDB will redirect the user's browser back to this URL in your application's backend.
+-  ``redirect_to``: Once the authentication flow is complete, Gel will redirect the user's browser back to this URL in your application's backend.
--  ``redirect_to_on_signup``: If this is a new user, EdgeDB will redirect the user's browser back to this URL in your application's backend.
+-  ``redirect_to_on_signup``: If this is a new user, Gel will redirect the user's browser back to this URL in your application's backend.
 -  ``app_name``: Used in the built-in UI to show the user the application's name in a few important places.